muhmuhten/docker-alpine/README.md

 # Alpine Linux rootfs Builder

 This builder image constructs a Alpine Linux `rootfs.tar.gz` for us to use when building the base Alpine Linux image.
-The `mkimage-alpine.sh` script does all the heavy lifting.
+The `mkimage-alpine.bash` script does all the heavy lifting.
 During the configuration of the image we add our `apk-install` convenience script.

 ## Options